codership/documentation/galeracluster/source/training/tutorials/galera-backup.rst

 The only other parameter worth mentioning is the ``read-only`` option to make sure no one will edit the data.

 Once we've configured the slave, we'll need to restart it.
 Then we have to load the data back-up dump file we made on the master, using the ``mysql`` client.
-And we'll have to execute the ``CHANGE MASTER TO`` (for MySQL releases before 8.4) or ``CHANGE REPLICATION SOURCE TO`` (for MySQL releases 8.4 und upper) statement on the slave to tell it who is the master:
+And we'll have to execute the ``CHANGE MASTER TO`` (MySQL < 8.4) or ``CHANGE REPLICATION SOURCE TO`` (MySQL > 8.4) statement on the slave to tell it who is the master:

 .. code-block:: mysql